tebloxtarun/DEFI-Research/PREDICTION MARKET/TORPEDO/09_strategies_risks_liquidity_providers.md

 #### Introduction to the Liquidity Mechanism

-The Polkamarkets Protocol uses an Automated Market Maker (AMM) system adapted to the Prediction Markets use case.
-As with other AMM-powered systems, such as Uniswap or other DEXes, Liquidity Providers who use the Polkamarkets Protocol must implement strategies to deal with the risk of loss.
+The TORPEDO Protocol uses an Automated Market Maker (AMM) system adapted to the Prediction Markets use case.
+As with other AMM-powered systems, such as Uniswap or other DEXes, Liquidity Providers who use the TORPEDO Protocol must implement strategies to deal with the risk of loss.
 Due to the zero-sum nature of prediction markets, the risk is greater than that incurred with other AMMs, as you’re risking near-total loss, rather than impermanent loss.

 At the moment of market creation, the initial Liquidity Provider’s stake is converted to liquidity shares.